 2. Optimize Listings Before Traffic Peaks

-3. Build Deals Around Margin and Rank
+3. Build Deals Around Margin, Rank, and Customer Value

-4. Plan Retail Media Budgets Earlier
+4. Plan Retail Media and AMC Audiences Earlier

 Amazon Ads will probably get more competitive before and during Prime Day.
 EMARKETER predicts that U.S. retail media ad spending will hit $69.33 billion in 2026, up from $58.79 billion in 2025, with Amazon and Walmart taking most of the growth.